 - Experiment with website updates that you can quickly undo

-You can create and restore backups instantly by yourself using the 1-click backup restore tool in the easy to use cPanel.
+You can create and restore backups instantly by yourself using the 1-click backup restore tool in the easy to use cPanel (control panel).

 It’s natural to want the companies you buy from to be transparent about what they do and how they do it.
 It’s particularly important when you’re going to trust a company with all of the content on your website.

 They have, for the most part, a great record with transparency.
-When you visit their site, you’ll see that they display both their monthly uptime percentage and their yearly uptime percentage so you can see how their sites are performing.
+When you visit their site, you’ll see that they display both their monthly uptime percentage and their yearly uptime percentage so you can take a look how their sites are performing.

-They also provide – free of charge – the IP addresses of all of their data centers.
+SiteGround also provides – free of charge – every IP address of all of their data centers.
 Why does that matter?
-Because it lets you test the loading speed of your site from each one of the data centers so you can pick the one that will deliver the best user experience to your site’s visitors.
+Because revealing the IP address lets you speed test the loading speed of your site from each one of the data centers so you can pick the one that will deliver the best user experience to your site’s visitors.

 They’re also very honest about what’s included in each one of their plans.
-Some of the higher-priced plans user low-volume servers to ensure faster load times.
+Some of the higher price plans use low-volume servers to ensure faster load times.
 With SiteGround, you’ll always know what you’re getting in return for your money.